 After your listener is registered with an endpoint, the listener’s Execute method is invoked whenever a message is posted to the service bus by Microsoft Dynamics CRM.
 The Execute method doesn’t return any data from the method call.
 For more information, see the one-way listener sample, Sample: One-way listener.

 A two-way listener is coded in a similar fashion as a one-way listener.
 The ABCs of a two-way listener are as follows:

 For this two-way contract, the Execute method returns a string from the method call.
 For more information, see the two-way listener sample, Sample: Two-way listener.

 A REST listener is coded in a similar fashion as a two-way listener.
 The ABCs of a REST listener are as follows:

-New in Microsoft Dynamics CRM 2011 Update Rollup 12 and Microsoft Dynamics CRM December 2012 Service Update is a property bag of extra information added to each brokered message Properties property sent from Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online.
-The property bag, available with persistent queue and topic contract endpoints, contains the following information.
+There is a property bag of extra information added to each brokered message Properties property sent from Microsoft Dynamics CRM 2016 and CRM Online.
+The property bag, available with persistent queue and topic contract endpoints, contains the following information:

 Calling user ID